qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 ==========================================

-Both raster and vector layers can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the :guilabel:`Save As...` function in the layer context menu (by right-clicking in the layer in the layer tree) or in the :menuselection:`Layer --> Save As...` menu.
+Both raster and vector layers can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the :menuselection:`Layer --> Save As...` menu or right-clicking on the layer in the :guilabel:`Layers panel` and
+selecting:

+* :menuselection:`Export --> Save As...` for raster layer
+* :menuselection:`Export --> Save Features As...` or :menuselection:`Export -->
+  Save Selected Features As...` for vector layer.

 Common parameters
 -----------------

-The :guilabel:`Save As` dialog shows several parameters to change the behavior when saving the layer.
-Common parameters for raster and vector are:
+The :guilabel:`Save Layer as...` dialog shows several parameters to change the behavior when saving the layer.
+Among the common parameters for raster and vector

-* :guilabel:`Format`
+are:

 * :guilabel:`File name`
-* :guilabel:`CRS` can be changed to reproject the data
+* :guilabel:`CRS`: can be changed to reproject the data
-* :guilabel:`Add saved file to map` to add the new layer to the canvas
+* :guilabel:`Add saved file to map`: to add the new layer to the canvas
 * :guilabel:`Extent` (possible values are **layer**, **Map view** or **user-defined** extent)